 Much as we love our family and friends, you need to set some ground rules.
 First, I’d strongly consider shutting off your phone or at least silencing the ringer and message notifications.
-If you don’t know you’re being contacted, it’s much easier to ignore it.
+It’s easier to ignore if you don’t know someone is reaching out.

 Or, if you need to keep your notifications on, then let your friends and family know when it’s okay to call you or text you—or, at least, when they can expect to get their calls answered or their texts returned.
 If they don’t know when is the best time to call you, how can they possibly get it right?

 And the same goes for people within your household.
-You might adopt my friend’s “Don’t knock if there’s no blood” policy for her closed office door—meaning, of course, “I love you kids so much but, during the time that this door is closed, don’t knock unless someone has been grievously injured.”
-And, frankly, sometimes significant others need the same gentle guidance, too. (“Please try not to interrupt me when the door is closed.
+You might adopt my friend’s policy (“Don’t knock if there’s no blood”) for her closed office door.
+Meaning, “I love you kids so much but, during the time that this door is closed, don’t knock unless someone has been grievously injured.”
+And, frankly, sometimes significant others need the same gentle guidance, too. (“Please don’t interrupt me when the door is closed.
 Pretend I’m not even here.”)